Clearsky-Vision/clearsky_api_tools/README.md

 For further details or support, contact **info@clearsky.vision**.

 ### Installation Instructions
-This project does not require any special installation procedures.
-It can be used or integrated into your existing workflow as is.
-To get started, simply clone or download the repository to your local machine.
+This project assumes you are able to install the requirements: in [pip install -r ./requirements.txt](./requirements.txt). tqdm is an optional requirement used to visualize download progress.
+Python 3.12 or higher is assumed, but lower versions may work assuming requirements install successfully.
+It can be used or integrated into your existing workflow as is if you just import the [api_service.py](./api_service.py) wrapping the ClearSky Vision API.

 ### API Credentials
 All API calls requires valid credentials which for testing purposes can be acquired from [eo.clearsky.vision](https://eo.clearsky.vision/?view=50.637867,7.826911,5.77,0.00).
 You can request credentials from eo.clearsky.vision by clicking "GET API KEY" and get €125 worth of credits.
 The credentials will be sent to the provided email straightaway.